tomprogrammer/rust-ascii/README.md

 `Ascii` is a wrapper for `u8` that forces the value to be within the ASCII range (0x00 to 0x7F).
 `AsciiString` and `AsciiStr` are naturally strings of text entirely within the ASCII range.

+Most of `Ascii` and `AsciiStr` can be used without std by enabling the feature no_std.

 [Documentation](https://tomprogrammer.github.io/rust-ascii/ascii/index.html)